z0mbix/rolecule/README.md

 - Document what is required for a container image
 - Test with docker on Linux
 - Test with docker desktop on Mac
+- Test with podman desktop on Windows
+- Test with docker desktop on Windows
+- Add goreleaser config to release to Github Releases
+- Add Github actions workflow to build, test and release

 ## Questions

+- Should we add colour support to output?
 - Should we support Chef?
 (No real need as they have test-kitchen?)
 - Should we support InSpec?
 (I think probably yes, as it's pretty awesome)
 - Should we run testinfra/inspec inside the container or from outside?
 (Nice to not need all the python/ruby environments/packages on the host)